Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 What are dog anal glands?
 Not all dog owners are aware of the fact that dogs are equipped with anal glands.
 These are small glands found around the dog's anus on both sides.
 If we think of the dog's anus as a big clock, the glands will be found at approximately the 4 o' clock and the 8 o' clock position.

 Dogs also learn about each other from sniffing the other dog's bottom.
 It is thought that tail wagging is meant to effectively help diffuse the smell of these glands.
 Friendly, extroverted dogs generally want others dogs to know about them.
 It's as if they are spreading business cards around.
 Shy, introvert dogs on the other hand instead will tuck their tail tight and discourage butt sniffing and the dispersal of information.

 The smell can be overwhelming, quite similar to a dead, rotten animal covered with a can of anchovies.
-When I worked for the vet, I would get a whiff of this smell every now and then after the anal glands were purposely emptied by the technicians or when a dog was frightened.
+When I worked for the vet, I would get a whiff of this smell every now and then after they were purposely emptied by the technicians or when a dog was frightened.
 Obviously, dogs smell these emissions too, and this may cause them to become nervous at the vet simply because they detect the alarmed state of other dogs.